 Scale score ranges for each of the four performance levels are identified for Overall, Oral Language, and Written Language for all grades tested.
-These ranges incorporate the performance level cut scores approved by the SBE.
+These ranges incorporate the performance level cut scores approved by the State Board of Education (SBE).
 The Summative ELPAC Performance Level Descriptors are: